 Feedback such as during individual annual staff appraisals can be a fantastic way to evaluate the needs of individual employees.

-By reading and analysing company targets, the mission statement and goals, you may or may not see a gap in which is currently being achieved and where you as a company want to be.
+By reading and analyzing company targets, the mission statement, and goals, you may or may not see a gap in what is currently being achieved and where you as a company want to be.

 Use this research and factor this into the training needs plan.

 Personally, I would be hesitant to use an external assessor but many companies do find great value in this.